guzmonne/dynamodb-graph/README.md

 #### Handling numbers

-As mentioned before, the Node data must be stored as a string.
-A simple way to store numbers could be converting them to a string.
-For example: `4` to `'4'`.
+As mentioned before, the Node `data` must be stored as a string.
+Numbers can be stored as strings easily, for example: `4` as `'4'`.
 The problem with this approach is that all the numeric query operators will become useless.

-A better approach to resolve this issue is by storing the numbers as hexadecimal strings.
-Here is a snippet on how to store a number as a 4 byte hexadecimal word:
+A better approach, is to store the numbers as hexadecimal strings.
+Here is a snippet on how to convert a number as a 4 byte hexadecimal word and back:

 ```javascript
 function numToFloat32Hex(value) {